 As she was dying of cancer in 2015, 90-year-old Eileen Dawe kept a diary.
 Despite her clearly stated wish to die she was forced to endure 17 painful weeks until the disease finally took her.
 Hoping to hasten nature’s course, she began to starve herself to death.

 In her diary she wrote, 'My country's laws decree "Death by a thousand cuts for me".'

 Eileen's is one of 72 testimonies in this book that describe with horrifying clarity the damage being done across Australia in the absence of a law for voluntary assisted dying.
 Written by sons, daughters, husbands, wives, partners, and friends, as well as the dying themselves, they detail trauma and suffering on a staggering scale.

-Alternatively, you can order a copy from our web shop for $20 plus postage or you can download the PDF for $3.
-A proper ebook version for all devices will be available soon.
-All proceeds from our web shop will be used to help fund our campaign.
-Please allow 2 weeks for delivery.
-It may arrive sooner but we're not making any promises.
+Alternatively, you can order a copy from our web shop for $20 plus postage or you can download the Kindle/eBook reader version for $15.
+All proceeds from our web shop will be used to help fund our organisation.